What is a Strategic Business Partnership

 It’s no secret that networking works.

-Setting up partnerships with like-minded businesses is a means of sustaining growth, while assisting other entrepreneurs to do the same.
+Setting up a Strategic Business Partnership with like-minded businesses is a means of sustaining growth, while assisting other entrepreneurs to do the same.

 Mike Vandling, Senior Partner of CourseVector, LLC, and Junior Partner Gabriel Mariani, have utilized this type of business attitude for the last twenty years.
 One of those partnerships is with Jeremy Cantilina, owner of EMC2, LLC.